playingwithgithub24/HackBio-Single-Cell-RNA-Seq-Stage-2/analysis_report.md

 Multipotent progenitors capable of generating all blood lineages.
 Typically rare.

-3. Is the Tissue Source Really Bone Marrow?
+# 3. Is the Tissue Source Really Bone Marrow?

-Evidence For Bone Marrow
+Evidence For Bone Marrow:

 Presence of HSC/Progenitors: even though low in proportion, their presence suggests a hematopoietic environment.